 Five static caravans and a cottage can now be booked at Parkgate Farm near Irton.
 Situated on a farm with Spectacular views up to Eskdale, Wasdale and beyond to the Coniston fells.
 Close to the famous La'al Ratty, Muncaster Castle and the West Cumbrian coast with its links golf course and beaches.
 Interesting walks for all ages and capabilities, surrounded by peace, quiet and tranquility.

-Once a Wesleyan chapel, Bitt Chapel House is a single storey cottage with magnificent views across rolling farmland to Wasdale and its majestic fells.
+Once a Wesleyan chapel, Bitt Cottage is a single storey cottage with magnificent views across rolling farmland to Wasdale and its majestic fells.
 The cottage offers a large garden, an open fire, and is ideally located for starting numerous walks.
 The nearest pub is only a 10-minute walk away.

 Bank Barn is a lovely barn conversion which is part of Yew Tree Farm, a traditional working Lakeland hill farm where Herdwick Sheep graze alongside a small herd of pedigree dairy goats.
 The ‘upside down’ layout means that the sitting room takes full advantage of the spectacular views.
 Four can be accommodated in a double bedroom and a bunk room.